ConejoCapital/HyperMultiAssetedADL/docs/reports/PARTIAL_CLOSURE_VERIFICATION.md

 **Actual (CORRECT) Calculation**:
 - Using `adl_size` (actual amount ADL'd from fill)
 - Total: **$2,103,111,430.86**
-- ✅ This is the blockchain-verified amount actually closed
+- This is the amount actually closed according to blockchain data

 ---